- Period advice from 1,000 women

 Back pain and your period

 Back pain during your period is typically due to muscle contractions, but it’s also related to hormonal changes.
-54% of women have experienced back pain during their period, with 39% experiencing it regularly.
+According to Active Iron’s survey, 54% of women have experienced back pain during their period, with 39% experiencing it regularly.
 Prostaglandins (the hormones your body releases during menstruation to promote uterine contractions) can affect your back and cause it to feel sore, achy, and crampy.
 In 2016, a study published in the NCBI linked higher inflammation with worse PMS symptoms, including lower back pain.

 Lower back pain is a typical PMS symptom.
 Johns Hopkins Medicine explains that severe lower back pain may be a symptom of Premenstrual Dysphoric Disorder (PMDD), dysmenorrhea or endometriosis.
 In addition to your other period symptoms, make sure you’re talking to your gynaecologist about any abnormal symptoms, including severe back pain, that you’ve experienced during recent periods.